FIRE Independence Calculator

 ❓ How to Use

-How to Use the FIRE Calculator
+How to Use the FIRE Independence Calculator

 Our FIRE (Financial Independence, Retire Early) calculator helps you determine how long it will take to achieve financial independence using the 4% safe withdrawal rule.
 Simply enter your annual expenses, current portfolio, expected return rate, and monthly savings to see your path to FIRE.